Celebrate Menopause Awareness Month with $30 Off Paloma Membership

 Thyroid stimulating hormone (TSH)

 The pituitary gland produces thyroid-stimulating hormone (TSH) in the brain.
-The primary job of TSH is to regulate the amount of thyroid hormones—thyroxine (T4) and triiodothyronine (T3)—produced by the thyroid gland.
-This blood test measures how much overall thyroid-stimulating hormone is in your blood.
-While this is the standard test most doctors authorize, it won't provide detailed information on your thyroid activity.
-For instance, it may not show problems like your body not being able to use the available thyroid hormone.
+The primary job of TSH is as a messenger hormone that regulates the amount of thyroid hormones—thyroxine (T4) and triiodothyronine (T3)—produced by your thyroid gland.
+While TSH is the standard test most doctors use to diagnose and manage thyroid conditions, it won't provide detailed information on the actual thyroid hormone levels circulating in your bloodstream.

 TPO antibodies

-Testing for thyroid peroxidase (TPO) measures the levels of TPO antibodies in your blood.
+Thyroid peroxidase (TPO) antibodies are autoantibodies that target thyroid peroxidase, an enzyme crucial for the production of thyroid hormones.
+The presence of TPO antibodies indicates that the immune system is mistakenly attacking the thyroid, leading to inflammation and potential dysfunction.
 If you have high TPO levels, it may indicate Hashimoto's thyroiditis.
-Hashimoto's is an autoimmune condition in which your immune system attacks your thyroid as if it's a foreign invader.
-It's essential to include TPO antibodies in a complete thyroid test because you could have high TPO levels but still show normal TSH.
-Hashimoto's is the most common cause of hypothyroidism in the United States, and early detection may help slow its progression.
+Hashimoto's is an autoimmune condition in which your immune system attacks your thyroid and eventually causes hypothyroidism.
+Hashimoto's is actually the most common cause of hypothyroidism in the United States.
+It's essential to include TPO antibodies in a complete thyroid test because you could have high TPO levels but still have normal TSH levels, and early detection may help slow its progression.

 Reverse T3